On the convergence of the Willmore flow with Dirichlet boundary conditions: A Li-Yau inequality for open curves in

 then $f$ is necessarily an embedding.
-Since the integrand converges to $0$ for $|p|\to\infty$, the supremum in the above is either attained or equals $0$.
-Moreover, as the boundary is at least $C^2$, one can argue that the integral is non-singular for any $p\in\R^3$, cf. \cite[Equation (4.2)]{novagapozzetta2020}. \end{remark}
+As the boundary is at least $C^2$, one can argue that the integral is finite for any $p\in\R^3$, cf. \cite[Equation (4.2)]{novagapozzetta2020}.
+Moreover, since the integrand converges to $0$ for $|p|\to\infty$, the supremum in the above is finite. \end{remark}